 The United States Patent and Trademark Office (USPTO) works with ID.me to verify USPTO users accessing their online portal.
-ID.me provides secure digital identity verification to government agencies and healthcare providers to make sure you are you—and not someone pretending to be you.
 This article explains how to verify your identity for USPTO.

 Sign in to USPTO

-If you already have an ID.me account, sign in to your account:
+If you already have an ID.me account, sign in to your account and share your information with USPTO.
+Follow the steps below for the USPTO application you need to access:

-- Sign in to your USPTO.gov account.
+- Log in with your USPTO.gov account.
 If you haven’t set up an account, select Create a USPTO.gov account and enter your information.

-- Enter your email address and password, then select Sign in.
+- Enter the email address and password for your ID.me account, then select Sign in.

 - If required, follow the prompts to provide any additional information.